-Changes to the PCI Data Security Standard (DSS) coming early next year are significant, and do something very important in that they move compliance from an audit-driven, one-time event, to a continuous improvement process aimed at best securing payments.
+Changes to the PCI Data Security Standard (DSS) coming in early 2022 are significant, and do something very important in that they move compliance from an audit-driven, one-time event, to a continuous improvement process aimed at best securing payments.

 Stronger focus on protecting against malware.
 In ensuring that the standard meets the security needs and challenges of the payment industry, it will reach further beyond just the card data environment to how you’re protecting the organization as a whole.
 The new standard will increase the number of touchpoints and test points, and the amount of data that must be proven to pass, significantly, in an attempt to push organizations to view PCI DSS as a continuous process, not a once a year, scrambling-to-pass-an- audit type of event.
 The standard adds flexibility and support for additional methodologies to be able to achieve this security.
 More data will be required for validation requirements, and to that end, there are big changes coming in validation methods and procedures for you to pass in terms of the amount of data that you have to prove how you’re doing certain things.

 Much more stringent security requirements.
 There will be restructuring of requirements for increased security and procedure and measures, so your security profile will have to extend beyond where it is today.
 It’s a good idea to plan for this in IT budgets, as there will be larger capital needs in terms of security requirements than there are currently.